 The Awami League now becomes the de facto government in the East.

 On 15 March Yahya Khan flies to Dhaka for talks with Mujib.
 By 20 March he has provisionally agreed to the drafting of a new constitution and the introduction of an interim constitution that would end martial law.
 However, Bhutto rejects the proposal.

 On 20 March, on the order of Yahya Khan, armed forces in East Pakistan under the command of Lieutenant-general Tikka Khan begin to prepare for a military takeover.

 On 23 March Mujib issues a "declaration of emancipation" for the East.
 At the same time, the Awami League issues an expanded list of demands that essentially call for complete autonomy for the East within a loose confederation.

 At 10 p.m. on 25 March, after talks held in Dhaka between Yahya Khan, Mujib and Bhutto break down, and after Yahya Khan has secretly left the capital, the plan for a military takeover goes into operation.

 What has been described as a "wholesale slaughter" of the civilian population of the East by the Pakistan Army begins in Dhaka, centring on the university precinct and spreading to the old parts of the city and scattered shanty towns.
 Several hundred Bengalis are killed within hours.
 Many of those killed are named on death lists that have been prepared in advance.

-The Awami League is outlawed and Mujib is arrested and flown to the West Wing to stand trial for treason.
+The Awami League is outlawed and Mujib is arrested and flown to the West Pakistan to stand trial for treason.
 He is found guilty and sentenced to death.

 All political activity is banned.
-Foreign journalists are expelled from the East and the media is censored in both the East and West wings.
+Foreign journalists are expelled from the East and the media is censored in both the East and West.